vmware/vic-product/docs/setup/beta/using-harbor.md

 To start, we will use our client machine as a Docker host to show how to interact with a private registry.

 First thing first, since we are not using signed certificates, we need to instruct the Docker daemon that it’s ok to connect to an a non trusted registry.
-This is similar to what we have done when [deploying VCH1](install-configure-vch.md) by adding the `--docker-insecure-registry` flag.
+This is similar to what we have done when [deploying VCH1](install-configure-vch.md) by adding the `--insecure-registry` flag.

 You do so by adding `--insecure-registry 10.140.50.77:80` to the DOCKER_OPTS file.